hcorona-zz/recsys-101-workshop/README.md

-This is the repo for a recommender systems interactive session (or hackworkshop).
-Here you will find all the relevant resources, as well as the code that will be used.
+No, we’re not reading your mind!

-The goal of the hackworkshop is to introduce people to recommender sytems, build your own recommender system and evaluate it by generating recommendations for you and other attendees.
+Ever notice how so much of your online experience is curated to you - recommended outfits on Zalando, suggested songs or books.
+In this interactive workshop, we will introduce and practice the most important concepts about recommender systems, the force behind the personalized experience.

-The code supports a hackworkshop, which should be a relaxed and interactive environments, with people helping you to go through the examples.
-If you want, you can join a friend and code together.
+By the end of the workshop, you will be able to build and evaluate your own recommender system and discuss the outcomes with the help of our mentors, all in a very informal and interactive way.
+If you’ve got basic Python knowledge, you’re a great fit for this workshop.
+Bring along a friend and code together!

-### Hackwokrshop suggested times
+### Hack/wokrshop suggested times
 * 30 mins: presentation (introduction to Recommender Systems)
 * 1h 30 mins: hacking! :collision:
 * 30 mins:  wrap up, questions, show and tell